 Week 4

-By week 4 the abdominal binder is worn intermittently if at all.
-Swelling is reduced.
-Increased energy allows you to do more activities.
-Women buy 1 or 2 new bras and toss the old post-surgery sports bra.
+By week 4, the abdominal binder is worn intermittently, if at all.
+Swelling is reduced, and energy generally increases.
 Bruising from liposuction should be gone by now.
-Light cardio exercise is safe while paying attention to anything that may feel off; we suggest backing off if pain occurs.
-Slight swelling at the incision line, especially, the tummy tuck incision is still normal.
-Patients are fitting back into tighter, pre-surgery clothing.
-Brain fog is lifted.
+Light cardio exercise is safe—but listen to your body and back off if pain occurs.
+Congrats, you can probably fit back into tighter, pre-surgery clothing.
 Travel for work may be resumed.

 Weeks 5 and 6